6:30 am on race day (ALL solo runners)

 Red Fall 50 signs will be located at every turn and mile marker along the entire course.
 Always run on whichever side of the road the course signs are located on.
 In most cases, you will be running against the motor vehicle traffic along busier stretches of roadway.

-CLICK HERE for details on categories, awards and prize money.
+CLICK HERE for details on categories and awards.

 Just one rule…Run all 50 miles!